Last updated 1 April 2022

-The first hour of dispute resolution is provided free of charge (or low cost) to give parties the opportunity to come up with a parenting plan.
-Further dispute resolution assistance and other services are provided either free of charge or at a cost that is determined by each centre and usually based on the client’s income.
+The first hour of joint dispute resolution is provided free of charge (or low cost) to give parties the opportunity to create a parenting plan.
+Further dispute resolution assistance and other services are provided either free of charge or at a cost determined by each centre and is usually based on the client’s income.
 A national Family Relationship Advice Line exists to offer both legal and non-legal advice.

 A family dispute resolution practitioner is a person who is (pursuant to the Family Law Act):

 - accredited as a family dispute resolution practitioner under the Accreditation Rules (s 10A)

 - authorised to act on behalf of an organisation designated by the Minister for Families, Community Services and Indigenous Affairs (s 10C(1)(b))